Taking time off

-If you take time off work, work fewer hours or stop working altogether, you may need to consider how this will affect your finances.
-It’s a good idea to take action early on.
+If you take time off work, work fewer hours or stop working altogether, it will affect your finances.
+It’s a good idea to get to grips with this as early as possible.
 Ignoring financial issues could make your money worries worse.

-- unexpected costs, for example, increased travel to and from appointments or additional childcare
+- unexpected costs, for example, increased travel to and from appointments, additional childcare, or higher heating bills

-- any life or health insurance policies you have
+- whether you have any life or health insurance policies that could help you and your loved ones now, or in the future

 - your retirement or pension plans

-Ask someone to help you get your paperwork in order and identify your financial needs.
-Friends, family or independent charities and financial advisers are good places to start for help and advice.
-If you have current debts with anyone, tell the people or organisations about your situation and get their advice.
+Ask someone to help you to get your paperwork in order and identify your financial needs.
+Friends or family can help you to get started.
+Then there are independent charities and financial advisers for help and advice.
+If you have current debts, there are organisations that provide advice.
+See our section: Other helpful websites for details of helpful organisations.

 Below are some tips to help you plan and manage your money.

-- Check to see if you’re eligible for any financial help such as benefits or grants.
-Your local Citizens Advice Bureau or Macmillan Cancer Support can offer you advice about anything that’s available to you.
+- Check to see if you’re eligible for any financial benefits or grants.
+Your local Citizens’ Advice Bureau or Macmillan Cancer Support can give advice.

 - Budget your finances by calculating your income versus your total spending.
 From this, you can identify areas where you need to cut your spending.